leebrien/O-VR-HEAR-Forms/README.md

 # OVR-Hear-Forms

-This project repository holds the **Unity prefab** for research questionnaire forms designed for VR environments.
+This project repository holds the **Unity prefab** for the dynamic research questionnaire forms designed for VR environments.

 ---